 All deadlines and time limits in statutes, court rules, and standing and other orders issued by the Court that would otherwise expire are suspended, tolled, and extended during the period pending further order of the Court.
 Notwithstanding this Order, the Family Court will hold the following hearings:

-- Juvenile initial hearings, including probable cause hearings. - Any other hearings (e.g. emergency hearings, status hearings, disposition hearings) based upon the judge's determination that holding a hearing would be beneficial toward resolving the case or will result in a change in the level of detention of a juvenile; this applies to HOPE and Juvenile Behavioral Diversion Program (JPDP) courts. - Factfinding hearings for juveniles, which will occur only remotely and only if the Court finds for specific reasons that the factfinding hearing in that case cannot be further delayed without serious harm to the interests of justice, and only with the consent of the respondent after consultation with counsel.
-Either party may seek a continuance of a factfinding hearing for reasons of witness unavailability, or any other reason, in accordance with the Superior Court Juvenile Rules. - Special Immigrant Juvenile Status hearings. - Private adoptions.
+- Juvenile initial hearings, including probable cause hearings. - Any other hearings (e.g. emergency hearings, status hearings, disposition hearings) based upon the judge's determination that holding a hearing would be beneficial toward resolving the case or will result in a change in the level of detention of a juvenile; this applies to HOPE and Juvenile Behavioral Diversion Program (JPDP) courts. - Factfinding hearings for juveniles, may occur in-person (see above for the Family Court in-person trial section) or remotely.
+Factfinding hearings may occur remotely and only if the Court finds for specific reasons that the factfinding hearing in that case cannot be further delayed without serious harm to the interests of justice, and only with the consent of the respondent after consultation with counsel.
+Either party may seek a continuance of a factfinding hearing for reasons of witness unavailability, or any other reason, in accordance with the Superior Court Juvenile Rules. - Special Immigrant Juvenile Status hearings.

+• Private adoptions.